 - Choose the yellow, orange and red for this recipe but stayed away from the green.
 They tend to be a little bitter.
-The sweetness of these three peppers enhance the tomatoes and balance out the heat of the jalapeños and chipotle peppers.

 - If you want a little more heat and smokiness, add a few extra chipotle peppers from the can and an extra one or two tablespoons of the sauce.
 Also, the ribs of the jalapeños carry the main heat of the pepper.
 Leave that in place if you like it really hot.

 - Be careful not to burn the veggies when you are sautéeing them at medium-high heat.
 Frequently stirring and keeping an eye on the heat level to adjust it will help avoid this problem.

 - Use sliced peppers and onions as opposed to diced.
 They will continue softening while they simmer.

 - Crack each egg individually into a ramekin and drop it into one of the wells.
 This way if that one yolk breaks, you can throw it away and start over.